 Cultural Use and Importance

-In addition to emperors, in some cultures and specific situations, the posthumous name can also be attributed to high-ranking officials.
-In 日本, this is a symbol of respect, rooted in traditions that value the memory and legacy left by leaders.
+Besides emperors, in some cultures and specific situations, the posthumous name can also be attributed to high-ranking officials.
+In Japan, this is a symbol of respect, rooted in traditions that value the memory and legacy left by leaders.

-The Taishō Emperor, whose birth name was Yoshihito (嘉仁), was born at the Aoyama Palace in Tokyo on August 31, 1879.
+Emperor Taishō, whose birth name was Yoshihito (嘉仁), was born at the Aoyama Palace in Tokyo on August 31, 1879.
 He was the fifth son of Emperor Meiji and Yanagiwara Naruko, a lady-in-waiting.
-Although Yoshihito survived childhood, which was uncommon among his siblings, he faced health issues throughout his life that influenced his reign.
+Although Yoshihito survived childhood, which was rare among his siblings, he faced health issues throughout his life that influenced his reign.

 Childhood and Health Challenges

 Yoshihito contracted meningitis a few weeks after his birth, which impacted his physical and mental health.
-There are also rumors that he may have been a victim of lead poisoning from the makeup of his wet nurse.
-His health condition required a slower pace of learning, even with renowned teachers, such as Nakayama Tadayasu, his father's educator.
+There are also rumors that he may have been a victim of lead poisoning from his wet nurse’s makeup.
+His health condition required a slower pace of learning, even with renowned teachers, such as Nakayama Tadayasu, his father’s educator.

 Declared heir to the throne on August 31, 1887, Yoshihito married Kujō Sadako (future Empress Teimei) in 1900.
 The marriage, arranged by his father, sought a wife who could complement Yoshihito, especially considering his limitations.
 The couple had four children, but one died during childbirth.